 If you are comparing the Greaseweazle vs KryoFlux for Disklavier floppy preservation, my answer is straightforward: I recommend the Greaseweazle.

-I use them connected to a TEAC FD245HF 3.5″ floppy disk drive, which can still be found online as “new old stock.”
+The Greaseweazle does not include a floppy disk drive.
+I use a TEAC FD245HF 3.5″ floppy disk drive with my Greaseweazle, which can still be found online as “new old stock.”
 These are available on eBay.
 See my article on recommended floppy disk drives.
-The Greaseweazle does work with any functional floppy disk drive, and I’ve also read disks using drives obtained from keyboards and old computers.
+The Greaseweazle does work with any functional floppy disk drive, and I’ve also read and written disks using drives obtained from keyboards and old computers.

 I had hoped to test KryoFlux directly.
-Regrettably, I was not able to obtain a KryoFlux because of the identity verification they required before ordering, which I found extremely invasive.
+Regrettably, I was not able to obtain a KryoFlux because of the identity verification they required before ordering, which I found invasive.
 For instance, they were unwilling to send it without me providing them my home address.
-In an era of online privacy, having a company do background research on me and demand personal information was not acceptable.
+In an era of online privacy concerns, having a company do background research on me and demand personal information was not acceptable.

 This is a practical recommendation based on real use with Greaseweazle, the published capabilities of both platforms, and the actual needs of Disklavier owners.

-If you’d like to order a Greaseweazle, they’re available for purchase, fully assembled, on Tindie.
+If you’d like to order a Greaseweazle, they’re available fully assembled on Tindie.
 You can also purchase a Greaseweazle from The Decromancer.
 You can even purchase a Greaseweazle fully assembled with a floppy disk drive from LeapMaker Storefront.

 Use the Greaseweazle for Disklavier Disk Preservation